malloc-nbytes/bless/README.md

 with some quality of life features.

 `Bless` can take any number of files (even none) and will open them as separate buffers.
-Scroll, tab through them, search, and more.
+You can scroll, tab through them, search, and more.
 You can even save buffers as well as the line number for later use.

 If no files are given, or if you type `?`, it will open the internal